 - Location: 525 Esplanade, Chico CA, 95926

 This home belonged to John and Andy Bidwell.
-They started building it in 1864, and they even planted the tree in front right when they started (which is a good example of how much time has passed, you can see it in the below photo).
+They started building it in 1864, and they even planted the tree at the front right when they started (which is an excellent example of how much time has passed, you can see it in the below photo).

-The Bidwell’s were part of the first wagon train into the area, when the area was still in Mexico.
-John worked for Sutter at Sutter Fort in Sacramento until he discovered gold near Oreville.
-He was able to mine enough gold to buy this land and start farming the area (22,000 acres), which he used to grow wheat then nuts and fruit.
-He started the town of Chico to attract skilled workers to the ranch and that is how the area became successful.
-The house itself is a recreation as most things were taken out when it was given to Chico State, they used images to try to recreate it exactly as it was though.
-The house itself was one of a kind for its age with 8 coal-burning fireplaces and gas interior lighting.
+The Bidwell’s were part of the first wagon train into the area, when it was still located in Mexico.
+John worked for Sutter at Sutter Fort in Sacramento until he discovered gold near Oroville.
+He was able to mine enough gold to buy this land and start farming the area (22,000 acres), which he used to grow wheat, then nuts and fruit.
+He started the town of Chico to attract skilled workers to the ranch, and that is how the area became successful.
+The house is a recreation as most things were taken out when it was given to Chico State.
+They used images to try to recreate it exactly as it was though.
+The house was one of a kind for its age with eight coal-burning fireplaces and gas interior lighting.
 The house cost $56,000 to build and is 12,000 square feet.

 I am not a huge history buff myself, but I found the tour to be a sufficiently unique experience that I can say I enjoyed learning about how the house and how the area came to be.